kawaiiDango/pano-scrobbler/faq.md

 ### [desktop] How do I correctly scrobble media playing on a web browser?

 Browsers are not supported.
 Use WebScrobbler for that instead.

+### [desktop] The file picker freezes on certain Linux distros

+Disable the native file picker in settings as a workaround.